maxritter/diy-thermocam-website/src/pages/build-your-own.md

 ---
 title: Build Your Own
-subtitle: "This guide will guide you through all the steps to assemble your own DIY-Thermocam V3\_ with the KIT at home easily in 2-3 hours."
+subtitle: "This guide will lead you through all the steps to assemble your own DIY-Thermocam V3\_ with the KIT at home easily in 2-3 hours!"
 seo:
   title: DIY-Thermocam | Open-source thermal imaging for everyone!
   description: >-